stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 There are two type of environments for each tenant:

-- CI/CD environments
+- 1. CI/CD Environments
-- Other environments
+- 2. Other Environments

-## CI/CD Environments
+## 1. CI/CD Environments

 There are three CI/CD environments per tenant